Golden Mask (Russian award): Launch and early years

 In February 1996, the Union of Theatre Workers announced the expansion of the award to an all-Russia level.
-However, it seemed impossible for the jury to attend the plays in remote areas of the country, while only in the season 1996-97 250 premieres took place in Russia.
-That is why the management decided to select all-Russian nominees for the award among the winners of regional and thematic festivals and from the repertoire of the Theatre of Nations.
+However, it seemed impossible for the jury to attend the plays in remote areas of the country, while 250 premieres took place in Russia in the 1996–97 season alone.
+The management therefore decided to select all-Russian nominees for the award among the winners of regional and thematic festivals and from the repertoire of the Theatre of Nations.
 The results of the 1997 Golden Mask sparked a major scandal among critics, theatre professionals, and all parties involved, including the Ministry of Culture: four awards in main nominations went to The Woman in the Dunes by Omsk State Academic Drama Theater.
 The ceremony itself caused a wave of criticism.
-The idea of the ceremony, designed by Vladimir Mirzoyev, was ‘the funeral of the theatre in the XX century’.
-The hosts Yuliya Rutberg and Sergei Makovetsky were dressed as gravediggers, Oksana Mysina delivered monologues on behalf of the ghost of Alisa Koonen.
-In an interview with Izvestiya newspaper, Alexander Kalyagin, Chairman of the Union of Theatre Workers of the Russian Federation, admitted the fiasco with the 1997 ceremony but stressed that the Omsk theatre play had merited the awards it received.
-He said that he wanted ‘the Golden Masks to go further and further away from Moscow, and not only to settle in the capital's theatres.
+The idea of the ceremony, designed by Vladimir Mirzoyev, was "the funeral of the theatre in the 20th century".
+The hosts, Yuliya Rutberg and Sergei Makovetsky, were dressed as gravediggers, while Oksana Mysina delivered monologues on behalf of the ghost of Alisa Koonen.
+In an interview with the newspaper Izvestiya, Alexander Kalyagin, Chairman of the Union of Theatre Workers of the Russian Federation, admitted the fiasco with the 1997 ceremony but stressed that the Omsk theatre play had merited the awards it received.
+He said that he wanted "the Golden Masks to go further and further away from Moscow, and not only to settle in the capital's theatres.
 I wish that there would be discoveries, new names of talented artists, directors, and painters...
-I am sure there are such names in our vast country’.
+I am sure there are such names in our vast country".
 Despite all criticism, in 2006 Boyakov confirmed that he considered the 1997 ceremony the best in the Golden Mask's history: after ten years everyone still remembered it and talked about it.

-In 1999, the section ‘Operetta/Musical’ was added, a year later — ‘Contemporary Dance’.
-In 2001, the competition of dramatic performances was divided into ‘Large Form Performance’ and ‘Small Form Performance’.
-With time, the award grew to be the most important event in the Russian theatre world.
+In 1999, the Operetta/Musical category was added, and a year later, Contemporary Dance.
+In 2001, the competition of dramatic performances was divided into Large Form Performance and Small Form Performance.
+With time, the award became the most important event in the Russian theatre world.
 In the 2000s and the 2010s, it was completely independent and equally distanced from the government, ministerial, sponsoring circles and the Theatre Union.

-In 2002, Sberbank became the general sponsor of the festival.
+In 2002, Sberbank became the festival's general sponsor.
 For the only time, in 2003 the ceremony was held outside Moscow: in honour of the 300th anniversary of St. Petersburg, the Mariinsky theatre was chosen as the venue.